Purdue vs Northwestern Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every angle between the Boilermakers and Wildcats and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every facet between the Boilermakers and Wildcats and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.

-Interestingly enough, the data has been most focused on the growing weight knucklehead sportsbettors tend to put on coaching factors between a Boilermakers team going up against a possibly healthy Wildcats team.
-Trends look to say the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the linear correlation of emphasis knucklehead sportsbettors regularly put on coaching factors between a Boilermakers team going up against a possibly deflated Wildcats team.
+We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.